hackthackathon/hackthackathon.github.io/pages/join-us.md

 **📝 Stay Connected**

-Write us an e-mail with a few words on your background and interest in hackathon research, how you would like to contribute, and get invited: [info@hackthehackathon.org](mailto:info@hackthehackathon.org)
+Write us an e-mail with a few words on your background and interest in hackathon research, how you would like to contribute, and get invited: <a href="mailto:contact@hackthehackathon.org" target="_blank">contact@hackthehackathon.org</a>